Teikyo Lab.

 Recently, we are trying to clarify the function of polyphenols contained in strawberries.
 Flavonoids, one of the polyphenols, are known to have health effects such as oxidative stress relief and anti-aging, but in plants, they are substances for self-defense functions.
 It is a substance produced to protect the plant itself from active oxygen, pests, bacterial infections, etc. caused by ultraviolet rays, and may be related to quality deterioration.

-Focusing on this point, Associate Professor Enomoto is trying to clarify the cause of the fragility of strawberries.
-By examining the flavonoids contained in strawberries by mass spectrometry imaging, it seems possible to deepen the understanding of the deterioration of strawberries.
+Focusing on this point, Associate Professor Enomoto is attempting to elucidate the causes of strawberry spoilage.
+By examining the flavonoids contained in strawberries using mass spectrometry imaging, he believes that it may be possible to gain a deeper understanding of strawberry deterioration.

 In the Kanto area in the field of agriculture